dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 Read all about how your responsive website should be - [Mobile responsiveness](https://developers.google.com/webmasters/mobile-sites/mobile-seo/){:rel='nofollow'}{:target="_blank"}.

-Usually almost all the Jekyll themes (even the default theme) are responsive.
-If you are designing a new layout for your requirements then make sure you use proper media queries to adjust the layout on smaller screen sizes.
+Usually, almost all the Jekyll themes (even the default theme) are responsive.
+If you are designing a new layout for your requirements then make sure you use proper media queries to adjust the layout to smaller screen sizes.

-Media query detects the screen-size and applies the css that you provide inside its tag.
+Media query detects the screen-size and applies the CSS that you provide inside its tag.
 That's all it does.

 If you are not sure how to use them, then it's good.
 Start here - [w3-schools](http://www.w3schools.com/css/css_rwd_mediaqueries.asp){:rel='nofollow'}{:target="_blank"}.

 ### Conclusion:
 Though Jekyll users have a hard time configuring SEO on their own, they do have the full control.
-Jekyll does only tasks that you tell it to do unlike WordPress.
+Jekyll does only tasks that you tell it to do, unlike WordPress.
 Things like AMP Pages, htaccess, robot.txt are not explored well on Jekyll but we can hope that in the coming years they all will be available by default.

 <div class="tips">